 About Steven M Smith

-Steven Smith is an Assistant Professor in the Department of Pharmacotherapy and Translational Research, with joint appointments in the Department of Pharmaceutical Outcomes and Policy (College of Pharmacy) and the Division of Cardiovascular Medicine (College of Medicine).
+Steven Smith is an Assistant Professor in the Department of Pharmaceutical Outcomes and Policy, with a joint appointment in the Division of Cardiovascular Medicine (College of Medicine).
 He also serves as Associate Director for the UF Center for Integrative Cardiovascular and Metabolic Diseases.

 He received his PharmD degree from the University of Florida College of Pharmacy.
 He then completed a PGY-1 residency at the North Florida/South Georgia Veterans Health System in Gainesville, FL.
 After his residency, Dr. Smith completed a postdoctoral fellowship in Family Medicine during which time he participated in the Advanced Postgraduate Program in Clinical Investigation (APPCI) and concurrently completed the requirements for a Master of Public Health.
 Dr. Smith joined the faculty at the University of Colorado in 2011.
 He returned to the University of Florida in 2014.

 Dr. Smith’s research is in the area of cardiovascular pharmacotherapy and hypertension and is funded by the National Heart, Lung, and Blood Institute of the National Institutes of Health.
-He is a member of the American Heart Association, American College of Cardiology, American College of Clinical Pharmacy, the American Association of Colleges of Pharmacy and the International Society for Pharmacoepidemiology.
-He also serves in several leadership roles nationally, including on the Examination Committee for the American Society of Hypertension Specialists’ Program (ASHSP) Certified Hypertension Clinician program, in several initiatives through the American Heart Association Hypertension Council, on the Board of Directors for the Consortium for Southeastern Hypertension Control, and as a founding member of the CDC’s National Hypertension Control Roundtable.
+He is an elected Fellow in the American Heart Association and the American College of Clinical Pharmacy, as well as a member of the American College of Cardiology, American Association of Colleges of Pharmacy and the International Society for Pharmacoepidemiology.
+He also serves in several leadership roles nationally, including on the Examination Committee for the American Society of Hypertension Specialists’ Program (ASHSP) Certified Hypertension Clinician program, in several initiatives through the American Heart Association Hypertension Council, on the Board of Directors for the Consortium for Southeastern Hypertension Control (2019-2023 term), and as a founding member of the CDC’s National Hypertension Control Roundtable.

 Dr. Smith also co-directs the UF Family Medicine Pharmacy Fellowship (see link below).